The Latest on FA Research

 Funded in 2022

 Dr. Giri and Dr. Savage’s study aims to establish a central facility for comprehensive screening of individuals with FA, tracking cancer development through detailed evaluations and biospecimen collection.
-With more than 50 enrolled participants, the study collaborates with other FA investigators to uncover genetic and immunological mechanisms underlying cancer susceptibility in FA, ultimately aiding in early detection and treatment strategies for this high-risk population.
+With more than 70 enrolled participants, the study collaborates with other FA investigators to uncover genetic and immunological mechanisms underlying cancer susceptibility in FA, ultimately aiding in early detection and treatment strategies for this high-risk population.
+Dr. Giri and Dr. Savage’s team has also developed an additional collaboration with the Fanconi Associated Neurological Syndrome (FANS) researchers at the NIH to provide comprehensive care to individuals with FANS who are participants in the FA cancer screening study.

 Cytology Based DNA Analysis to Investigate the Malignant Potential of Oral Lesions in Patients with Fanconi Anemia